resourced/resourced/docs/contributors/README.md

-This section is dedicated to current or future contributors to ResourceD project.
+This section is dedicated for current or future ResourceD contributors.

 ## FAQ